 Wuhan has a special relationship with the Yangtze River.
 It is the only big Chinese city developed entirely around it.
 Besides, it is also its largest port city.
 The most scenic river cruises along the Yangtze start in Chongqing and end in Wuhan.
 On their way, they pass through the iconic Three Gorges Scenic Area.
 The Qutang, Wu, and Xiling gorges cover more than 120 kilometers (75 miles) along the river.
 Besides their natural beauty, the three gorges are culturally and historically important.
 Since 2003, the enormous Three Gorges Dam, the world’s largest power station, occupies the central area of Xiling Gorge.

 When Wuhan opened its first metro line in 2004, it was the 6th metro system in Mainland China.
 Since then, the system has grown immensely.
-In fact, Wuhan’s metro is today the fifth-largest in Mainland China, with 339 kilometers, 9 lines, and 228 stations.
-Actually, considering the number of stations, it is the fourth-largest system in China.
+In fact, Wuhan’s metro is today the sixth-largest in Mainland China, with 339 kilometers (210.5 miles), 9 lines, and 228 stations.
+Actually, considering the number of stations, it is the fifth-largest system in China.
 Out of its 9 lines, 8 are urban, and 1 is suburban.
 Wuhan metro line 1 is particularly scenic, since it lies entirely above ground.
 On the other hand, lines 2 and 4 are mostly underground.
 Finally, Hanyang has a state of the art tramway.
 The entire system is modern, efficient, and safe.